voicedhealer/holbertonschool-simple_shell/main/main2/README.md

+# man2

-# man 2 refers to section 2 of the man pages, which is dedicated to system calls and their libraries
+refers to section 2 of the man pages, which is dedicated to system calls and their libraries